Nikhilrajurkar/Simple-Linear-Regression/README.md

  Building  a simple linear regression model by performing EDA and necessary transformations and selecting the best model using Python

- Delivery_time -> Predict delivery time using sorting time
+ Delivery_time -> Predicting delivery time using sorting time